carbonplan/forest-offsets-web/components/projects/methods/index.md

 ## Summary

 This website and associated data products present a digitization of improved forest management (IFM) projects that earned offset credits in California’s carbon market as of September 2020.
 All project materials are based on publicly available resources, primarily derived from participating carbon offset registries and the California Air Resources Board (ARB).
+For the 2021 Fire Season, we have also started tracking wildfires impacting projects.

 ## Usage